wojciechkryg/polygon-watch-face/README.md

 ## Details

 Every digit on the clock is represented by a regular polygon.
-The number of vertices corresponds with each hour and minute number.
+The number of vertices corresponds with each hour and minute digit.

 | Digit | Object        |
 |:-----:|---------------|